apache/jena-site/content/documentation/tdb2/tdb2_cmds.md

 The basic loader loads data as a single transaction into the dataset on a single thread.
-It is suitable for small data and also for incrementally adding to a dataset safely, A machine crash while running this loader will not invaldiate the database; the load simply will not happen.
+It is suitable for small data and also for incrementally adding to a dataset safely, A machine crash while running this loader will not invalidate the database; the load simply will not happen.

 `--loader=sequential`

 The sequential loader is a single threaded loader that loads the primary index then each of the other indexes.
-It is suitable only for low resource hardware, especiallyin a low I/O bandwidth siuation.
+It is suitable only for low resource hardware, especially in a low I/O bandwidth situation.

 `--loader=phased` (default)